 Unsatisfactory performance means a persistent and serious failure of the staff member to perform the work of the position or appointment at a level which would be reasonably required having regard to: the nature and purpose of the position; its classification; and any representations made by the staff member at the time of selection for employment or selection/promotion to the staff member’s current position or level, without the presence of sufficient mitigating factors.

 Improvement plan is a written agreement with a defined timeframe which details the specific improvements required and, if necessary, the additional guidance, assistance and training which would reasonably enable a staff member to meet appropriate performance standards.

-Disciplinary action means formal counselling; written warnings (including, where appropriate, a final warning); withholding an increment; demotion from an increment point within a classification level; demotion to a lower classification; other action as recommended by a review committee; or termination of employment (in the case of un-remediated unsatisfactory performance).
+Disciplinary action means formal counselling; written warnings (including, where appropriate, a final warning); withholding an increment; demotion from an increment point within a grade; demotion to a lower classification; other action as recommended by a review committee; or termination of employment (in the case of un-remediated unsatisfactory performance).

-- The University will endeavour to assist staff members to perform to a high standard through the setting of performance objectives aligned with University goals, regular feedback, and the provision of development opportunities.
+- The University endeavours to assist staff members to perform to a high standard through the setting of performance objectives aligned with University goals, regular feedback, and the provision of development opportunities.

 - The University's conduct expectations are specified in University Codes, including the Code of Conduct and Codes of Practice.

-- The University will ensure that the steps defined within this procedure are adhered to prior to any decision being made to discipline or terminate the employment of a staff member for unsatisfactory performance.
+- The University ensures that the steps defined within this procedure are adhered to prior to any decision being made to discipline or terminate the employment of a staff member for unsatisfactory performance.

 - A staff member may seek assistance from a union or staff representative and may seek procedural advice from Human Resources staff at any time during the processes defined within this procedure.

 - Where the reasons for unsatisfactory performance do not relate to the staff member's competency and commitment to meet the performance standards (for example, ill health) the matter may not be dealt with as underperformance.
-Initial advice should be sought from the relevant College/Division Human Resources team.
+Initial advice is sought from the relevant College/Division Human Resources team.

-- Where a supervisor has concerns about the performance of a staff member the supervisor will meet with the staff member as soon as reasonably practicable to discuss these concerns and establish a reasonable period of review.
-This will, where necessary, include:
+- Where a supervisor of a staff member has concerns about the performance of a staff member the supervisor meets with the staff member as soon as reasonably practicable to discuss these concerns and establish a reasonable period of review.
+This, where necessary, includes: